Akatsuki (spacecraft): Orbit insertion failure

 Akatsuki was planned to initiate orbit insertion operations by igniting the orbital maneuvering engine at 23:49:00 on 6 December 2010 UTC.
 The burn was supposed to continue for twelve minutes, to an initial Venus orbit with an apoapsis altitude of 80000 km, a periapsis altitude of 300 km, and a 30 h orbital period.

 The orbit insertion maneuver was confirmed to have started on time, but after the expected blackout due to occultation by Venus, the communication with the probe did not recover as planned.
 The probe was found to be in safe-hold mode, spin-stabilized state with ten minutes per rotation.
 Due to the low communication speed through the low-gain antenna, it took a while to determine the state of the probe.
 JAXA stated on 8 December that the probe's orbital insertion maneuver had failed.
 At a press conference on 10 December, officials reported that Akatsuki's engines fired for less than three minutes, far less than what was required to enter into Venus orbit.
 Further research found that the likely reason for the engine malfunction was salt deposits jamming the valve between the helium pressurization tank and the fuel tank.
 As a result, engine combustion became oxidizer-rich, with resulting high combustion temperatures damaging the combustion chamber throat and nozzle.
-A similar vapor leakage problem destroyed the NASA Mars Observer probe in 1993.
+A similar vapor leakage problem caused the failure of NASA's Mars Observer probe in 1993.

 As a result, the probe was in a heliocentric orbit, rather than Venus orbit.
-Since the resulting orbit had an orbital period of 203 days, shorter than Venus' orbital period of 225 days, the probe drifted around the Sun compared to Venus.
+Since the resulting orbit had an orbital period of 203 days, shorter than Venus's orbital period of 225 days, the probe drifted around the Sun compared to Venus.